davidnwright/making-humanities-matter-contrib/Making Humanities Matter.md

 And what of this materiality?
 The objects ability to be manipulated by others, touched, moved, places, exchanged.
 All of these factors need to be addressed when considering the recorded traces of the object.

 Reproducing the New Westminster Chinatown for instance allows for the miniaturized model to placed within the boundaries of the actual, or real, traces of new west Chinatown.
 We can either replicate full scale, or we can replicate miniature, but the implication is the same.
-One can easily imagine the disturbance caused by a full scale replication of Dachau or ither concentration camps.
+One can easily imagine the disturbance caused by a full scale replication of Dachau or other concentration camps.
 In order to better understand these spades,  models are reproduced and rendered as cultural history.

 What are the implications of this kind of replication when it appears outside the context of the original?
-- new spaces recontextualizes the original as well....
+- new spaces re-contextualizes the original as well....
 It is both accessible and inaccessible at the same time.
 It holds the spaces of the original
 - Who is doing the making?
 Thinking about the public sharing if files here...
 You can do the Makerbot but from the SNC INKE but here.
 In other words, the Taiwanese house is an examples of how these fabricated models can now be housed outside traditional contexts of museums, libraries, or other contexts of authority.
-- So what' style difference between this and a tamia model?
-The tamia model is reproduced to sell....
+- So what' style difference between this and a Tamia model?
+The Tamia model is reproduced to sell....
 Not necessarily share.
 It still belongs to the cultural laws of supply and demand.
 Not hobbies.

 ---